-In a Crowdstrike PM system design interview, 75% of candidates fail to demonstrate scalable solutions.
+In a Crowdstrike PM system design interview, most candidates fail to demonstrate scalable solutions.
 Expect 4 system design questions, each with a 30-minute whiteboarding session.
 Success hinges on balancing security, cloud-native thinking, and clear communication.

 1. How Does Crowdstrike's Security Focus Alter System Design Expectations?